 On September 6, 2019 People Inside Electronics presented Aperplicity, a concert of performance art and music performed by two Los Angeles-based duos.
 Aperture Duo with Adrianne Pope, violin and Linnea Powell, viola, joined forces with Autoduplicity, Rachel Beetz, flute and Jennifer Bewerse, cello, to present five pieces, including a world premiere.
 The spacious Throop Unitarian Church Hall in Pasadena filled up with a fine new music audience on a warm Friday night.

 Time With People, Op.
 1 (2013) by Tim Parkinson began the program with two performers sitting at a table holding a few snacks and cans of soda.
 This setting might have been two people meeting for lunch, or on their break at work.
 The two began speaking about the everyday issues in their lives – the difficulties of getting up and ready for the day, vacation in Hawaii, peculiar eating habits of the dog, the challenges of growing house plants.
 Their words were more like a stream of conscience and were not a conversation directed at each other.
 They simply talked on at length until a buzzer sounded, when one of the performers stopped speaking.
+Perhaps they were reminiscing about their previous Online Casino ohne Limit experience.
 A second, different buzzer, sounded and now both conversations were suspended while some familiar classical music was heard through the speakers on stage.
 A few moments later, the first buzzer sounded and the stream of words started up again from the first person.
 The other followed as the second buzzer was heard.
 This pattern was repeated with several variations as the two buzzers were sounded at different times and in different combinations.
 The topics changed from time to time, but were always about intimate commonplaces and never serious.
 All of this was very engaging and at times very entertaining – the audience broke into knowing laughter on a number of occasions.
 Time With People is a powerful commentary on our everyday conversations – we generally talk at people about the everyday banalities of our lives – and do very little listening in return.

 Selections from Retrouvailles (2013) by Georges Asperghis followed.
 This was a series of three short scenes that began with two performers meeting mid-stage, embracing and patting each other on the back.
 This patting became faster and louder, and was soon distinctly rhythmic.
 Some French words were shouted, but there were no sung vocals or other music.
 The rhythms continued in this fashion for some moments before slowing, with the arms freezing in mid-slap at the finish.
 The second vignette had the two performers standing side-by-side and stamping their feet in a rhythm.
 Finger snapping, hand-clapping and side-slapping were added to this and the result was a cleverly choreographed bit of live percussion.
 The final scene had the two sitting at a sturdy wooden table with a wine bottle and a large glass.
 These were set sliding noisily across the table in a tidy rhythm that morphed into a rattling and pounding as the piece progressed.
 Some shouting soon accompanied these gestures, as might be heard in a rowdy bar.
 For the finish, the bottle was opened, the wine poured into the glass and the performers each took a cordial sip.
 Retrouvailles reminds us that music and rhythm are implicit in our most commonplace interactions, and how much we could add to our everyday life by being mindful of the musical possibilities.